chazzka/clanekforest/clanek.md

 Can we use Isolation Forest for novelty detection despite it not being primarily novelty detection algorithm?

 ### SOTA
 Isolation forest has been widely used for outlier detection.
 In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by running the experiments on public outlier detection datasets.
 Thorough the years, many successful enhancements of the Isolation Forest have arisen.
 Gałka, Karczmarek, Tokovarov in (https://doi.org/10.1016/j.patrec.2022.09.015) implement Minimal Spanning Tree clustering based enhancement.
-Insted of random determination of a split point, first, two clusters are prepared and then a split point is set to the middle of prepared clusters.
+Instead of random determination of a split point, first, two clusters are prepared and then a split point is set to the middle of prepared clusters.
 Another interesting enhancement comes from Chater and al. (https://doi.org/10.1016/j.procs.2022.09.147) where the team deals with the necessity of having precise and crisp data when using basic Isolation Forest approach by implementing Fuzzy adaptation for the Isolation Forest.
-However,  there seems to be not much work regarding using Isolation Forest as a Novelty detection tool, whi
+However,  there seems to be not much work regarding using Isolation Forest as a Novelty detection tool.

 ### Isolation forest experiments
 - [ ] TODO: TADY SI NAPÍŠEME VLASTNÍ FOREST A BUDEME DĚLAT CHYTRÉ